 So these days whenever you walk into a fight gym you always hear a new customer, or potential trainee ask “What disciplines do you train out of your school?”
-The owner or head trainer may reply “We offer boxing,” or “We offer Jiu Jitsu,” or “We offer Muay Thai.”
-Kettlebell exercises and strength and conditioning are rarely the central focus.
+So naturally the owner or head trainer may reply “We offer boxing,” or “We offer Jiu Jitsu,” or “We offer Muay Thai.”
+Consequently kettlebell exercises and strength and conditioning are rarely the central focus.

-These are all the general bread and butter answers, but today I want to talk about the discipline of Strength And Conditioning, or more specifically some strength and conditioning involving kettlebell exercises that are essential for your MMA, Combat, and Military athleticism.
+These are all the general bread and butter answers.
+However today I want to talk about the discipline of Strength And Conditioning, or more specifically some strength and conditioning involving kettlebell exercises that are essential for your MMA, Combat, and Military fitness.

 Kettlebell Exercises For MMA, Combat, And Military

 Over my career in training athletes for MMA and fight training the kettlebell swing has proven to be a bulletproof movement.
 There is no question it’s absolutely crucial for training you to learn how to generate force rapidly.
 This is because of the quick burst of the hip snap and the core stability that is necessary to drive the arc of the kettlebell during the swing.
 As a result this is perfect for simulating the element of striking in a fight scenario.

 The movement is perfect for developing the similar work capacity of striking.
 This is because it mimics the intermittent burst of striking through the duration of a fight round.